St. Spyridon Greek Orthodox Christian Church

 Coffee and Conversation for High School Juniors and Seniors

-We will meet this Sunday, October 20th in the Hall Lounge from 12:10-1:00.
-Light lunch and coffee or hot chocolate will be provided!
-We are working in the Relationship Project, an Orthodox Curriculum designed for teens to discuss hard topics such as Understanding Identity, Intimacy, and Mental Health.
+We will meet on 11/24 in the Hall Lounge immediately after Holy Communion.
+Light refreshments are provided!
+We are working in the Relationship Project, an Orthodox Curriculum designed for teens to talk about hard topics such as Understanding Identity, Intimacy, and Mental Health.
 Register via email to [email protected].

-See the attached flyer in the Inserts & Flyers section.
+See the attached flyer in the Inserts & Flyers section below.

 Stewardship Reminder